stanleywxc/okta-hydra-oauth2/README.md

 docker network create hydra-net
 ```

-The following setup will use my existing postgres database, which is in postgres-db network If you don't have postgres database setup, you can create on with the command below and use hydra-net as its network.
+The following setup will use my existing postgres database, which is in 'postgres-net' network If you don't have postgres database setup, you can create one with the command below and use 'hydra-net' as its network.
 I will use mine so I will join the 'hydra-net'

 ```
 Skip this step, if you have your own postgres database